Eleanor B. Lewis Obituary - Bristol, VA | Bristol Herald Courier

 May 19, 1936 - December 5, 2020

-Eleanor B. Lewis, 84, went to be with her Lord on Saturday, December 5, 2020 at her home in Bristol, Va.
-She was born in Abingdon, Va. on May 19, 1936, a daughter of the late John and Nellie Buchanan.
-In addition to her parents, she was preceded in death by her husband, Carl E. Lewis Sr.; son, John Samuel Lewis; and sister, Betty Van Huss.
+Eleanor B. Lewis, 84, went to be with her Lord on Saturday, December 5, 2020, at her home in Bristol, Va.
+She was born in Abingdon, Va., on May 19, 1936, a daughter of the late John and Nellie Buchanan.

-Eleanor was a resident of Bristol for more than 50 years.
-She was a loving and devoted daughter, wife, mother, grandmother, and great grandmother.
-Eleanor retired from Bristol Compressors after 15 year of service.

-Eleanor is survived by one daughter, Dawn L. Thomas; three sons, Carl Lewis Jr. and wife, Lorri, Jeff Lewis and wife, Judy, and Brian Lewis and wife, Lori; two brothers, Roger Buchanan and wife, Marjorie, and Jim Buchanan and wife, Linda; seven grandchildren, Mike, Ashley, Wesley, Jessica, Tyler, Justin and Adam; four great-grandchildren; and several nieces, nephews and cousins.
-The family would like to express a special thank you to Dr. Bernard Grunstra and Caris Hospice.

 in Memory of Eleanor.
 Condolences for the family may be sent and viewed by visiting www.garrettfuneralhome.com